 Examples of some of OSI’s 2016-2017 food processing acquisitions include:

-- The purchase of a Chicago food processing facility and storage warehouse, which was formerly a Tyson Food plant
+- The purchase of a Chicago food processing facility and storage warehouse, which was formerly a Tyson Food plant—this purchase results in an additional 20,000 square feet of processing space to allow OSI to develop a more efficient processing and storage plan

-- Acquisition of Flagship Europe, a company that specializes in sous vide products, frozen poultry and a variety of sauces and dressings, and was aptly renamed Creative Foods Europe in 2018
+- Acquisition of Flagship Europe, a company that specializes in sous vide products, frozen poultry and a variety of sauces and dressings, and was aptly renamed Creative Foods Europe in 2018.
+This acquisition has allowed OSI to grow its European presence even further, especially when paired with their purchase of Baho Food and other acquisitions within Europe

-- Opening of a new processing facility in the Philippines for its joint venture company, GenOSI, in May of 2017
+- Opening of a new processing facility in the Philippines for its joint venture company, GenOSI, in May of 2017.
+This will expand their reach in the Philippines market and help develop their ability to serve this large and growing market effectively.

 David McDonald, president and COO at OSI Group, LLC, commented on its pattern of acquisitions, stating that the company wants to grow consistently.
-OSI also plans to continue expanding its product lines.
+OSI also plans to continue expanding its product lines, allowing them to develop more efficient and productive production methods when it comes to delivering food to their customers and end-consumers.
+This will also ensure that they can consistently provide fast shipping times and quick turnaround on orders from massive companies like McDonalds and Burger King.

 Read Also: OSI Group acquires Baho Food